- A man living off the earnings or gifts of a woman, esp. a younger man supported by an older woman in return for sexual attentions and companionship.

 - 1922; from the French masc. form of gigole meaning tall, thin woman: dancing girl; prostitute perhaps from the verb gigoter “to move the shanks.”

 I played golf one day with a general surgeon who was a close personal friend.
-He was really more of a surgical dilettante who only had to work part time because his wife made a six-figure annual salary in real estate sales.
+He was, in fact, more of a surgical dilettante who only had to work part time because his wife made a six-figure annual salary in real estate sales.
 He had been married for about thirty years and was not only a devout Catholic, but was a good family man to his two children.
 Infidelity was never a consideration.

 Even if he did have an affair he would not have survived his wife’s ire, because she would have ripped his nuts off before serving him with divorce papers.
 Also given their salary differential he would then have had to move into a trailer park and live in a double-wide.